GSokha/Snakemake-project/README.md

   A project in transcriptomics.

   Pre-requirements:
-  fastqc
+  fastqc,
-  multiqc
+  multiqc,
-  bbduk (compiled in tools/ folder)
+  bbduk (compiled in tools/ folder),
-  STAR
+  STAR,
-  featureCounts
+  featureCounts,

   Run:
   The workflow runs with the command "snakemake --core 1"